Colorado-OS/eth-contracts/README.md

 # Colorado OS - ETHDenver 2021 - ColoradoJAM

 ### What is Colorado OS?
 Colorado OS was built to demonstrate how Web3 could be used to establish a digital backbone for a more usable, efficient, and secure public network infrastructure.
-Initially we introduce [Grasshopper Digital Signature Interface](https://github.com/Colorado-OS/Grasshopper) as a means of connecting self sovereign IDs into Web3 and Colorado OS but it is not required.
+Initially we introduce [Grasshopper Digital Signature Interface](https://github.com/Colorado-OS/Grasshopper) as a means of connecting self sovereign IDs into Web3 and Colorado OS but Grasshopper is not required.

 ### ETHDenver ColoradoJam 2021
 🦄 We envision Colorado OS starting as an series of decentralized license registries on Web3.
 We think there is room for more though.